hvauchar/SAMHAR-COVID19-Hackathon/README.md

 augmentation_Kaggle_CNN_COVID19.ipynb contain details regarding the image augmentation techniques used and code for the same.

-I highly suggest to run the code on google colab rather on your local machine If you opt to run it on your local machine do the following
+I highly suggest to run the code on google colab rather on your local machine.

+Link to the video to setup google colab https://youtu.be/fB_SXvukJl4

+If you opt to run it on your local machine do the following

 1. clone the repository to your local machine and unzip it.